Spu7Nix/spwn_docs/advancedspwn/2impl.md

 ## Static Methods

-Contrasting to public methods, static methods are not accessed by the type instance, but rather by the type itself.
-To define a static method, you omit the `self` keyword.
-Note that static methods cannot access member vars and functions, unless the instance is passed in.
+In contrast to methods, static methods are not accessed by an instance of the type, but rather by the type itself.
+This is for macros which are related to the type in some way, but do not use a specific value with that type.
+To define a static method, you omit the `self` keyword:

-An example would be

 ```spwn
 impl @group {